-SAIC alum Trevor Paglen (MFA 2002) is the focus of a recent New York Times article.
-In it, the artist discusses his past work in association with surveillance—most notably his photographs of classified military installations—and plans for a future project to take place in space.
-As an outspoken critic, Paglen has lectured on the ways in which secrecy “nourishes the worst excesses of power” and his footage of NSA bases was included in Citizenfour, a 2014 documentary on Edward Snowden.
+SAIC alum Trevor Paglen (MFA 2002) is the focus of a recent article by New Arts Journalism faculty member Megan O' Grady for T: the New York Times Style Magazine.
+In it, the artist discusses his past work on surveillance—most notably his photographs of classified military installations—and plans for a future project to take place in space.
+As an outspoken critic of surveillance, Paglen has lectured on the ways in which secrecy “nourishes the worst excesses of power,” and his footage of NSA bases was included in Citizenfour, a 2014 documentary on Edward Snowden.

 Read more about Paglen's work and his upcoming 2018 Smithsonian exhibit at the New York Times.